jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 (add extra pause)

-Kathy uses the term *badass* to essentially describe *experts*, which she thinks is a dry, overused term.

-## Given a Representative Task, experts perform in a superior way, more
-reliably than experienced non-experts.

-(read definition)

-There are two pieces of this.
-The first part is our users experience friction every time they want to use our app and don't know how.

-## Friction Slide
+As support folks, our end goal is to create badass users.
+Through all the email we send, we are trying to educate them to do great things with our apps.

+Badass users know how to get shit done using your app, and are confident in doing so.
+They are your strongest advocates, because they see the benefits of using your product and do so on a frequent basis.

+## The Heavy Ass Weights are Empowering

+So how do the heavy ass weights create more badass users?

+In short, it is because the heavy ass weight approach is more empowering.

-They want to do something, in my world it might be customizing a video, and they don't know where to start.
-Maybe it's been a bit since they accessed their account.
+Let's say a customer wants to do something, so in my world it might be customizing a video, and they don't know where to start.
+Maybe it's been a while since they last accessed their account.

 If we are coming at this from the light weight approach, the confused user has to drop an email to support, or call a help line, in order to move forward.
+They might even have their own account rep, who is there to answer their every question.

+So every time they want to try something new, they have to call you.
+Or email you.
+Or tweet at you.
+Customers become frozen with fear about moving forward on their own.

-If, on the other hand, we are using the heavy weight approach, the user might find a useful resource by searching your documentation or an in-app tool tip that gets them through the action.
-If this is an action they will be performing often, they might watch your screencast a few times, or bookmark the documentation page for future reference.
+The heavy weight approach means helping the user find a useful resource by searching your documentation or an in-app tool tip that gets them through the action.

+If this is an action they will be performing often, they will happily watch your screencast a few times, or bookmark the documentation page for future reference.

+With a well-designed resource they can use again and again, they *get it*.
+They weren't led by the hand by an account rep - they

+/////

 ## Takeaway 1

 This is the first part of creating badass users using the heavy weights: Heavy ass weight support enables your users to accomplish their task, again and again, on their timetable - no more waiting for you and your email response.

-## Heavy Ass Weights are empowering

-The second piece of creating badass users using the heavy ass weights is about empowerment.

-As a customer, sending an email to support and waiting for a response makes them more dependent on you.
-Every time they want to try something new, they feel like they have to call you.
-Or email you.
-Or tweet at you.
-Customers are frozen with fear about moving forward on their own.

 ## Customers want to do things!